ScrapCodes/SS-on-kube/README.md

 1. Project is divided into 3 sub modules. i.e.

-    a. **bench** - a set of benchmark helpers.
+    a. **demo** - a set of benchmark helpers.
 This is where we will keep our spark streaming job for object detection from incoming images.

     b. **deploy** - a set of kubernetes utilities to deploy the spark, kafka and zookeeper